 10. Figure out which features are must-haves and the vendor's roadmap for the test tool.
 Scott's project team requires an image-based tool with image-scaling capabilities and support for multiple-monitor testing, for example.
 The lack of any of these features is a deal-breaker.
 Her team also studies the vendor's plans to advance its automated app testing tool.
 "We want a solution that molds well with our continuous delivery directives and can support a large, fast-growing and fast-moving company," she said.

-Use these best practices and tool selection tips as tactics in an overall test automation strategy that fits your environment, business goals and audience.
+Use these automated testing best practices to guide your tool selection and overall test automation strategy that fits your environment, business goals and audience.